-This was an important step in the consciousness towards the cultural heritage.
-For the first time for the cultural heritage the concept of the architectonic value and urban assembly was introduced.
+This was an important step in the consciousness towards cultural heritage.
+For the first time, the concept of the architectonic value and urban assembly was introduced.
 Through the categorization of Cultural Built Heritage (monuments of the second category), the growth in the capacity of living in the urban areas, classified as historic centers or areas without damaging the monument, was possible.

-Given that state policies were centralized, the responsibility of the local government was not mentioned at all, as this term was not applied, as there existed the "people's councils and the executive committees" in charge of protecting Cultural Built Heritage, they coordinated the respective organs in case of damage, (this is not an advantage, but a characteristic).
-In the year 1962 Albania becomes a member of ICCOMOS.
+Given that state policies were centralized, the responsibility of the local government was not mentioned at all, as this term was not applied, as there existed the "people's councils and the executive committees" in charge of protecting Cultural Built Heritage.
+They co-ordinated the respective organs in case of damage, (this is not an advantage, but a characteristic).
+In the year 1962, Albania became a member of ICCOMOS.
 This membership made the close communication with the protection criteria of Cultural Built Heritage possible (Papa, 1972).